shara111/shara111/README.md

 My journey spans hands-on experience with full-stack development, Product Design, cloud infrastructure, and collaborative team projects.
-When I'm not at my desk, I'm usually reading, lifting weights, running, or listening to music.
+When I'm not at my desk, I'm usually reading, lifting weights, running, or listening to music/podcast.